codeafridi/mini-edge-agent/README.md

 ## Future Improvements

-Restore original replica counts when the edge comes back online Filter deployments using labels
+Restore original replica counts when the edge comes back online \n Filter deployments using labels
 Read configuration from a YAML file
 Introduce a CRD-based control mechanism